 Research shows that the level of collateralisation is high across the global OTC derivatives market already.
-The ISDA margin survey for 2014, for example, shows that this is the case amongst both cleared and non-cleared OTC derivatives trades.
-According to the survey responses, 91% of all OTC derivatives trades (cleared and non-cleared) were subject to collateral agreements at the end of 2013.
+The ISDA margin survey for 2014, for example, shows that 91% of all OTC derivatives trades (cleared and non-cleared) were subject to collateral agreements at the end of 2013.10

-The Joint Forum survey shows that supervisors and firms across all sectors and jurisdictions have observed not only an increase in collateralised transactions but also a demand that the collateral used for these transactions be of a higher quality and liquidity (eg cash and highly rated government www2.isda.org/functional-areas/research/surveys/margin-surveys/.
+The Joint Forum survey shows that supervisors and firms across all sectors and jurisdictions have observed not only an increase in collateralised transactions but also a demand that the collateral used for these transactions be of a higher quality and liquidity (eg cash and highly rated government bonds).

-bonds).
 This trend towards more (high-quality and liquid) collateralised transactions is seen not only in the OTC derivatives market but in all other transactions involving the use of collateral as well.